Refining Enums

 EXERCISE Why does the test below fail to type check?

-Can you fix the spec
+Can you fix the spec for safe_divide so flux is happy

-with test_safe_divide
+with test_safe_divide?

 fn test_safe_divide() -> i32 { safe_divide(10, 2).unwrap() }